Eric Corriel Studios

 But where does the democratization of portraiture end?
 What will be the next group to gain access to portraiture?

-Enter The Machine is a portrait studio for digital entities such as files, folders, programs, and systems that aims to provide a new way of seeing our digital files.
-One that does justice to their uniqueness, the diversity of the data they contain, and the complexity by which they are structured.
-To show their inner world.
+Enter The Machine provides a new way of seeing digital entities.
+One that does justice to their uniqueness, the diversity of the data they contain, and the complexity by which they are structured; to show their inner world.

-The original Enter The Machine solo exhibition at Garis & Hahn in 2016 consisted of nine original 48” x 30” programmatically generated Duratrans prints in handmade light boxes.
-Each one contains a custom built electronic circuit that allows the light boxes to slowly pulse.
-The nine light boxes are listed below.
+The original Enter The Machine solo exhibition at Garis & Hahn gallery consisted of nine original 48" x 30" programmatically generated Duratrans prints in handmade light boxes.
+Each one contains a custom-built electronic circuit that allows the light boxes to pulse slowly.
+The nine works are listed below.

 ~/Desktop